Phonofilm: Debut

 On March 12, 1923, de Forest presented a demonstration of Phonofilm to the press.
 On April 12, 1923, de Forest gave a private demonstration of the process to electrical engineers at the Engineering Society Building's Auditorium at 33 West 39th Street in New York City.

+Phonofilm would at this point in time be distributed through Paramount Pictures, led by Adolph Zukor, and be billed as "Adolph Zukor presents Phonofilm."

 On April 15, 1923, de Forest premiered 18 short films made in Phonofilm — including vaudeville acts, musical performers, opera, and ballet — at the Rivoli Theater at 1620 Broadway in New York City.
 The Rivoli's music director Hugo Riesenfeld co-hosted the presentation.
 The printed program gave credit to the "DeForest-Case Patents", but according to a letter Theodore Case wrote to de Forest immediately after the event, no credit was given to Case during the presentation itself.

 De Forest later took his show on the road, pitching Phonofilm directly to the general public at a series of special engagements across the country.
 The shorts shown at one such demonstration in 1925, were as follows: